marcglasberg/fast_immutable_collections/README.md

   where no change in value occurred.
 For this reason, if some state and its next state are immutable collections not equal by identity, they are almost certainly NOT value-equal, otherwise why would you have mutated the collection to begin with?
-If you are ok with doing some rare unnecessary rebuilds, you can decide whether or not to rebuild the widget without having to compare each item of the collections.
+If you are ok with doing some rare unnecessary rebuilds, you can decide whether to rebuild the widget without having to compare each item of the collections.

 * Caching can speed things up significantly.
 But how do you cache results of a function?